Frequently Asked Questions about your tickets to the Uffizi Gallery

 Do children need tickets for the Uffizi Gallery?

-Regardless of the visitor’s age, a ticket is required to access the monument, along with the corresponding identity document.
+Regardless of the visitor's age, a ticket is required to access the monument along with the corresponding identity document.

 Can I change or cancel my tickets?

-Can I exercise the right of withdrawal?
+Can I exercise my right of withdrawal?

 Is it possible to eat inside the monument?